 Shelterness has a collection of 11 DIY insect repellent candles to keep flying insects, bugs and other pests away while you’re enjoying time outside on the deck, patio or garden.
 Visit the Shelterness repellant candle collection here.

-Using a small jar for the candle, a beeswax block, wick, some essential oils, double boiler and thermometer you can make your own insect repellant candle.
+Using a small jar for the candle, a beeswax block, candle wick, some essential oils including the citronella essential oil, double boiler and thermometer you can make your own insect repellant candle.
 Over at the designsponge.com blog they share the materials, how to and images to make your own.
 [Details]

 Image: source 3